NCSU-Libraries-Ansible-Roles/homebrew/README.md

 2. Any process that needs to use a Homebrew-managed service needs to be run by `homebrew_user` or a user in `homebrew_group`

 If Homebrew-managed services will be called by a Rails app owned by `deploy:deploy`, the defaults will be OK.

-For vagrant, include the role like this to make `vagrant:vagrant` the owner:
+For Vagrant, include the role like this to make `vagrant:vagrant` the owner:

 ```
 - role: homebrew